19-000/19-000/README.md

   • I often afk, in the menu to make skin.
 Feel free to C+H/any/ship/ int ( except Mettaton/Queen x Tenna 🥹 )

   • I hate it when people call me autistic and use alt when they have no idea 💔

+  •Go to Facebook link to see more information about me.

   • DNC/get ref my pony skin without permission.